PanMartinez/url-shortener/README.md

 - We are missing frontend application with domain name so all shortened urls are in "code-only" mode.
 In Next iterations of the app shortened url will have domain attached to it as well.
 - docker ndb configuration is using different host that local postgres one.
 There is need to tweak configuration.
+- Urls ownership idea is not 100% crystalized.
+More validation is required around urls CRUD services

 ## Development and testing
 ### Ensure you have following installed in your system